We Are Thankful fall theme full of songs and activities.

 Cut off two identical can and box labels from the food items in you house.
 Make several matching pairs.
 Have the children match them.

-Provide several choices of seasonal clothing on small cards that are laminated such as shorts, winter jackets, pants, sandals, rain jacket, winter hat, baseball cap etc. Then make a graph with the top categories being a sun with a full tree, cloudy with half the leaves on the tree, no leaves on the tree and sunny with colored leaves on the tree Have children sort clothes into proper season.
+Provide several choices of seasonal clothing on small cards that are laminated such as shorts, winter jackets, pants, sandals, rain jacket, winter hat, baseball cap etc. Then make a graph with the top categories being a sun with a full tree, cloudy with half the leaves on the tree, no leaves on the tree and sunny with colored leaves on the tree Have children sort clothes into the proper season.

 Clothing for Every Season…